 All volunteers will be introduced to the Cancer Society.

-For some roles you will attend workshops on a range of topics including active listening and maintaining boundaries and confidentiality.
+You will attend workshops on a range of topics for some roles, including active listening and maintaining boundaries and confidentiality.

-We also hold regular update sessions that focus on support needs of people affected by cancer and that hone your practical skills and techniques to ensure safe practice.
+We also hold regular update sessions that focus on the support needs of people affected by cancer and hone your practical skills and techniques to ensure safe practice.

 There will be a contact person who will support you in your role.

 There is no pay - but you are rewarded in other ways

 You don't get paid to volunteer.
 However, we may reimburse you for agreed costs, such as covering the cost of petrol if you are a volunteer driver.

 If you have had cancer, you can volunteer and share your cancer experience with others.

 You can change your role to fit your availability